gurtatiLND/quiz_game/README.md

 Our team has put in countless hours to ensure that this game is not only entertaining, but also educational.
 So, why not give it a try?

-*Start Page: Here's where you type your name and start to play:*
+*Start Page: Here's where you type your name and start playing:*

 ![StartPage](./src/assets/StartPageSS.png)

-*On the next page you can choose what category you want to test your knowledge in:*
+*On the next page, you can pick the category you want to test your knowledge in.*

 ![ChooseCategory](./src/assets/ChooseCategoryPageSS.png)